-We all have a bunch of different passions and interests, so it can be tough to come up with one passion and a couple unique perspectives/experiences (all in 45 seconds!).
+We all have a bunch of different skills, interests, experiences, etc. so it can be tough to come up with a concise answer in only 45 seconds.

-When thinking about what passion to choose, be completely honest and truthful.
+When thinking about what details you want to choose (and describing how you’ll contribute to the Rotman community), be completely honest and truthful.
 Speak to what makes you, you.

-The important thing is to spin your passion in such a way that you can emphasize traits that Rotman looks for, as well as unique experiences centered around your passion which have made you a better person and stronger student.
+The important thing is to provide details that will let you emphasize traits that Rotman looks for, as well as unique experiences centred around your passion which have made you a better person and stronger student.

 For the competitive swimming example, you would go beyond talking about how much you love to swim and talk about a unique experience where you got to travel to the US for a competition, and prepping for that competition helped teach you invaluable lessons about teamwork, dedication, and perseverance.